 Aside from these pretty minor complaints that are standard for a lot of baby jumpers, people totally love this jumper!
 Parents can’t say enough good things about the style, quality, and versatility.
 Not to mention that it keep their kids happy and healthy.

-The bouncer has a lot of great features that will keep baby entertained.
+The baby bouncer jumper has a lot of great features that will keep baby entertained.

 - A soft, machine washable seat that rotates 360 degrees for playing fun